Daydreamest/scoreboard/README.md

 4. Implement basic API:
 	- Start a match.
 Assuming initial score "0-0", should capture two parameters: home team and away team
 	- Update score.
 Should receive a pair of absolute scores: home team score and away team score
-	- Fisnish match.
+	- Finish match.
 Remove a match currently in progress from the scoreboard
 	- Get a summary.
 Returns all the current matches ordered by total score, even total scores are ordered by most recent start

 ## Assumptions